 - use too many warm or cold colors

 We recently made a big mistake too.
 But to turn you into a Jedi web designer, we’ll share with you what we learned.

 You can see that getting users to try our product is essential to our website strategy.
-When we launched the WebSite X5 new version, we decided to apply the Base Color (blue) on the “Download Free” button too.
+When we launched the version 13 of WebSite X5, we decided to apply the Base Color (blue) on the “Download Free” button too.